James-Muthama/CustomerInsightAI/README.md

 ## Project Components

-1. **Speech to Text Conversion**: The project includes functionality to convert speech from customer care conversations into text using OpenAI's Whisper model for speech recognition.
+1. **Speech-to-Text Conversion**: The project includes functionality to convert speech from customer care conversations into text using OpenAI's Whisper model for speech recognition.
 2. **AI-based Categorization**: The converted text is then processed by an AI model to understand and categorize the content based on predefined categories.

 ## Usage